GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 - [Charter](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/blob/main/docs/GDI-SOP_charter.md)
 - [Information Service Management](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/blob/main/docs/GDI-SOP_information-service-management.md).
 - SOP Request: < URL of the GH issue, the SOP request >
-- RFC Discussion: < URL of the RFC discussion created for this SOP, if applicable >

 Thank you for your attention and collaboration.